Reconciling in Christ

 Reconciling in Christ (RIC) congregations publicly welcome lesbian, gay, bisexual, and transgender people into the life and ministry of the church.
 They are accepted onto a national roster maintained by ReconcilingWorks after adopting an afffirmation of welcome at the full congregational level.
 Other denominations use terms like "Open and Affirming" to describe the same concept.

-While First Lutheran Church has long been a place where all people and all families have been embraced and accepted, the congregation decided to formalize its welcome to the LGBT community -- and to all people who have been historically marginalized by the Church -- by adopting an Affirmation of Welcome and becoming a Reconciling in Christ congregation.
+While First Lutheran Church has long been a place where all people and all families have been embraced and accepted, the congregation decided in 2013 to formalize its welcome to the LGBTQ community -- and to all people who have been historically marginalized by the Church -- by adopting an Affirmation of Welcome and becoming a Reconciling in Christ congregation.

 Affirmation of Welcome